leonelpaulino/react-native-graphs/README.md

 Name            | Default    | Description
 ----------------|------------|--------------
-points          |   null     | The points props specifies the coordinates to be display border          | true       | This prop specifies if the chart will have border borderColor     | 'black'    | The borderColor specifies the color of the border lineWidth       |     1      | the lineWidth specifies the distance between the border lines selectedPoint   |   0        | selectedPoint specifies the index of the point that will be selected by default selectedColor   |   'black   | selectedColor specifies the color of the point selected. backgroundColor | 'white'    | The backgroundColor specifies the background color of the chart. radius          |   5        | The radius specifies the radius of each point on the chart. height          |Height/2    | The height specifies the height of the chart. the default value is the height of the screen divide by 2 width           | Width/2    | The width specifies the width of the chart. the default value is the width of the screen divide by 2. xText           | ''         | The xText specifies the text that will appear on each value of the X axis yText           | ''         | The yText specifies the text that will appear on each value of the y axis yValues         | 1          | The value of y that will appear on the chart xValues         | null       | The value of x that will appear on the chart textColor       | 'black'    | the color of the text that will appear on the chart onClick         | null       | This function is call everytime the user clicks on a point.
+points          |   null     | The points props specifies the coordinates to be display border          | true       | This prop specifies if the chart will have border.TODO borderColor     | 'black'    | The borderColor specifies the color of the border lineWidth       |     1      | the lineWidth specifies the distance between the border lines selectedPoint   |   0        | selectedPoint specifies the index of the point that will be selected by default selectedColor   |   'black   | selectedColor specifies the color of the point selected. backgroundColor | 'white'    | The backgroundColor specifies the background color of the chart. radius          |   5        | The radius specifies the radius of each point on the chart. height          |  300       | The height specifies the height of the chart. width           | 300        | The width specifies the width of the chart. xText           | ''         | The xText specifies the text that will appear on each value of the X axis yText           | ''         | The yText specifies the text that will appear on each value of the y axis yValues         | 1          | The value of y that will appear on the chart xValues         | null       | The value of x that will appear on the chart.
+TODO. textColor       | 'black'    | the color of the text that will appear on the chart onClick         | null       | This function is call everytime the user clicks on a point.